Supplier selection and influence on purchasing and costs

 Table of contents

-It not only influences the efficiency and reliability of the supply chain, but also makes a decisive contribution to innovative strength and competitiveness.
+A strong supplier relationship is an essential building block for a company’s long-term success.
+It not only influences the efficiency and reliability of the supply chain, but also plays a crucial role in driving innovation and competitiveness.

-But how do you build a successful supplier relationship, what are the benefits for the supplier and how can you ensure a long-term win-win situation?
+But how do you build a successful supplier relationship, what benefits does the supplier gain from it, and how can you ensure a long-term win-win situation?
+In this article, we’ll explore these aspects and show how to establish a sustainable and mutually beneficial partnership.

 How do you build a strong supplier relationship?

-• Early involvement and transparency: Potential suppliers should be involved in the development and planning processes at an early stage during the selection process.
+• Early involvement and transparency: Potential suppliers should be involved in the development and planning processes early on, even during the selection process.
+This fosters an understanding of the company’s needs and lays the foundation for a cooperative relationship.
+Transparent communication about expectations, requirements, and challenges is essential in this regard.

 What does the company gain from a good supplier relationship?

-A successful supplier relationship brings the company numerous benefits that go far beyond mere cost savings.
+A successful supplier relationship brings a company numerous benefits that go far beyond mere cost savings.
+It lays the foundation for a stable and efficient supply chain and can play a decisive role in strengthening competitiveness.

-• Increased security of supply: A strong supplier relationship ensures that the company is reliably supplied even in times of market fluctuations or supply bottlenecks.
+• Increased security of supply: A strong supplier relationship ensures that the company receives reliable deliveries even during periods of market volatility or supply shortages.
+This reduces the risk of production disruptions and allows for more reliable planning.

 • Competitive advantages: Companies that maintain strategic partnerships with their suppliers can secure competitive advantages through exclusive supply contracts, early access to new technologies or better payment terms, which can be decisive in highly competitive markets.